 on The Simpsons.)

-Actor Jason Lee, the voice of Buddy Pine/Syndrome in the 2004 Disney/Pixar animated feature The Incredibles, is born in Huntington Beach, California.
-(TV fans know him as the star of "My Name Is Earl" comedy series.)
+Actor Jason Lee, the voice of Buddy Pine / IncrediBoy in the 2004 Disney/Pixar animated feature The Incredibles and the short Jack-Jack Attack, is born in Huntington Beach, California.
+He was also the voice of Underdog in Disney's 2007 live-action feature Underdog.
+(TV fans remember him as the star of "My Name Is Earl" comedy series.)

 Academy Award-winning actor George Sanders, the voice of Disney's Shere Khan in The Jungle Book (and the husband of Zsa Zsa Gabor) passes away.

 Mickey Mouse and Michael Eisner appear on the cover of TIME magazine.

 The issue features an article titled "Do You Believe In Magic?"

 The second episode of The All New Mickey Mouse Club

 (or MMC) airs on the Disney Channel.
 Today is Guest Day!